ersanchez/notes/git-without-github.md

 We will start by initializing the `server-scripts` directory into a `git` repository.

-Initialize the directory by navigating into the directory and then issuing the `git init` command
+Initialize the directory by navigating into the `server-scripts` directory and then issuing the `git init` command

     $ cd /home/alice/server-scripts
     $ git init